-- (i) Request available Generation Resources, that can perform within the expected timeframe of the emergency, to come On-Line by initiating manual HRUC or through Dispatch Instructions; - (ii) Use available DC Tie import capacity that is not already being used; - (iii) Issue a Dispatch Instruction for Resources to remain On-Line which, before start of emergency, were scheduled to come Off-Line; and - (iv) At ERCOT's discretion, deploy available contracted Emergency Response Service (ERS)-30 via an Extensible Markup Language (XML) message followed by a Verbal Dispatch Instruction (VDI) to the all-QSE Hotline.
+- (iv) At ERCOT's discretion, deploy available contracted Emergency Response Service (ERS)-30 via an Extensible Markup Language (XML) message followed by a Verbal Dispatch Instruction (VDI) to the all-QSE Hotline.
+ERCOT shall post a message electronically to the Market Information System (MIS) Public Area that ERS-30 has been deployed.
 The ERS-30 ramp period shall begin at the completion of the VDI. - (A) If less than 500 MW of ERS-30 is available for deployment, ERCOT shall deploy it as a single block. - (B) If the amount of ERS-30 available for deployment equals or exceeds 500 MW, ERCOT, at its discretion, may deploy ERS-30 as a single block or by group designation.
 ERCOT shall develop a random selection methodology for determining how to place ERS Resources in ERS-30 into groups, and shall describe the methodology in a document posted to the Market Information System (MIS) Public Area.
-Prior to the start of an ERS Contract Period for ERS-30, ERCOT shall notify QSEs representing ERS Resources in ERS-30 of their ERS Resources' group assignments. - (C) ERS-30 may be deployed at any time in a Settlement Interval. - (D) Upon deployment, QSEs shall instruct their ERS Resources in ERS-30 to perform at contracted levels consistent with the criteria described in Section 8.1.3.1.4, Event Performance Criteria for Emergency Response Service Resources, until either ERCOT releases the ERS-30 deployment or the ERS-30 Resources have reached their maximum deployment time. - (E) ERCOT shall notify QSEs of the release of ERS-30 via an XML message followed by VDI to the all-QSE Hotline.
+Prior to the start of an ERS Contract Period for ERS-30, ERCOT shall notify QSEs representing ERS Resources in ERS-30 of their ERS Resources' group assignments. - (C) ERS-30 may be deployed at any time in a Settlement Interval. - Upon deployment, QSEs shall instruct their ERS Resources in (D) ERS-30 to perform at contracted levels consistent with the criteria described in Section 8.1.3.1.4, Event Performance Criteria for Emergency Response Service Resources, until either ERCOT releases the ERS-30 deployment or the ERS-30 Resources have reached their maximum deployment time.

+(E) ERCOT shall notify QSEs of the release of ERS-30 via an XML message followed by VDI to the all-QSE Hotline.
 The VDI shall represent the official notice of ERS-30 release.
-ERCOT may release ERS-30 as a block or by group designation. - (F) Upon release, an ERS Resource in ERS-30 shall return to a condition such that it is capable of meeting its ERS performance requirements as soon as practical, but no later than ten hours following the release. - (b) QSEs shall:
+ERCOT may release ERS-30 as a block or by group designation.